Clinical Trials Logo

 Age group 21 Years to 60 Years

-Eligibility Inclusion Criteria: - A diagnosis of schizophrenia or schizoaffective disorder according to Diagnostic and Statistical Manual of Mental Disorders-5th Edition (DSM-V). - Able to converse in English and understand English instructions, as the cognitive games and bridging groups will be conducted in English.
-Exclusion Criteria: - Known neurological diseases and epilepsy, which affects gains from cognitive remediation. - Unable to speak and understand English. - Global Assessment of Functioning score of 30 or below, as participants who are too low functioning are unable to benefit from a strategy learning approach.
+Eligibility Inclusion Criteria: - A diagnosis of schizophrenia or schizoaffective disorder according to Diagnostic and Statistical Manual of Mental Disorders-5th Edition (DSM-V). - Completed at least ten years of formal education with English as the main instructional language.
+Participants need to be able to converse in English and understand English instructions, as the cognitive remediation program will be conducted in English.
+Exclusion Criteria: - Known neurological diseases and epilepsy, which affects gains from cognitive remediation. - Unable to speak and understand English. - Hospitalized within the past one month. - Global Assessment of Functioning score of 30 or below, as participants who are too low functioning are unable to benefit from a strategy learning approach.

 Study Design